Posted On Jun 10, 2020, 16:54 PM

 While sadly the 2020 Heartland Pride Parade and Festival has been canceled, it is still a time for our community to come together to support and celebrate one another.
 It’s a time to learn more about the history of Pride, promote advocacy and celebrate the future prosperity of the LGBTQ+ community.
 Pride isn’t just a month.
 It is a state of mind...a movement.
 Here at Omaha Performing Arts, we have made a list of ways we are celebrating and how you can too.

 1. Donate and support local LGBTQ+ organizations

 There are over 100 LGBTQ+ friendly businesses and organizations in the Omaha/Council Bluffs area.
-Find the complete list here
+Find a list of Nebraska-based companies here

 .
 It includes everything from social groups, Pride vendors and health care options.

 2. Check out the 30 days of Pride 2020 Heartland E-Pride Calendar

 Although we can’t gather to celebrate the 2020 Heartland Pride Parade and Festival, Heartland Pride has been working with LGBTQ+ organizations, businesses and performers across the Midwest to create 30 Days of Pride.
 Mark your calendars for virtual drag performances, meetups and much more.

 3. Jam to our O-pa Pride playlist

 Get up, crank the volume and dance to some of our favorite tunes.
 Enjoy a little bit of pop, a little bit of Broadway and a whole lot of PRIDE.
 Check out our playlist here